guillaume-azarias/Digital-Biomarkers-Study/README.md

 The overall goal is to find patterns in the sensors' signals that correlate with a stress status.

-Please note that as of September 2020, this project is under development and may contain bugs.
+Please note that as of mid-September 2020, this project is under development and may contain bugs.
 Please contact me for any information.

 ## Milestones:
 **Milestones 1**: Fetch and structure and normalize the data.
 Identify patterns, detect certain activities.